This Easy Cheesecake Recipe comes out perfect every time! Rich and creamy, it’s baked in a crust made with crushed tea biscuits.

 Our Θεία Βούλα makes the cheesecake crust by taking tea biscuits and crushing them finely using a mortar and pestle.
 She typically uses a Greek brand of tea biscuits called Papadopoulo.
 You may be able to find these in your local Greek market, or you can purchase them online.
 Of course, you don’t have to use this brand; other tea biscuits can be used.
 Simply keep in mind that this particular brand has a slight vanilla flavour, and this influences the flavour of the crust.

-- 5 tablespoons (75 ml) of melted vegetable shortening
+- 5 tbsp (75 mL) of melted vegetable shortening

 - 5 large eggs, separated